-73 Technical Fact Sheet - N-Nitroso-dimethylamine (NDMA), ENVIRONMENTAL PROTECTION AGENCY (Jan.
-2014), https://www.epa.gov/sites/production/files/2014-03/documents/ffrrofactsheet_contaminant_ndma_january2014_final.pdf.
+74 Technical Fact Sheet - N-Nitroso-dimethylamine (NDMA), ENVIRONMENTAL PROTECTION AGENCY (Jan.
+2014), animal tested so far."75 NDMA is no longer produced or commercially used in the United States, except for research.76 In other words, it is only a poison.

-- 62. The dangers that NDMA poses to human health have long been recognized.
-A news article published in 1979 noted that "NDMA has caused cancer in nearly every laboratory animal tested so far."
-NDMA is no longer produced or commercially used in the United States, except for research.
-75 In other words, it is only a poison. - 63.
-Both the EPA and the International Agency for Research on Cancer ("IARC") have classified NDMA as a probable human carcinogen.
-And the World Health Organization has stated that scientific testing indicates that "NDMA consumption is positively associated with either gastric or colorectal cancer" and "suggests that humans may be especially sensitive to the carcinogenicity of NDMA." - 64.
-As early as 1980, consumer products containing unsafe levels of NDMA and other nitrosamines have been recalled by manufacturers, either voluntarily or at the direction of the FDA.78
+58. Both the EPA and the International Agency for Research on Cancer ("IARC") have classified NDMA as a probable human carcinogen.77 And the World Health Organization has stated that scientific testing indicates that "NDMA consumption is positively associated with either gastric or colorectal cancer" and "suggests that humans may be especially sensitive to the carcinogenicity of NDMA."78 other nitrosamines have been recalled by manufacturers, either voluntarily or at the direction of the FDA.79 several generic drugs used to treat high blood pressure and heart failure-valsartan, losartan, and